 After the gums have had several weeks to heal, the next step is begun.
 The artificial teeth are made and fitted to the post portion of the anchor.
 Because several fittings may be required, this step can take one to two months to complete.

-Implant surgery can be done either in a dental office or in a hospital, depending upon a number of factors.
+Affordable Dentistry and Orthodontics offers implant surgery.
 A local or general anesthetic may be used.
 Usually pain medications and, when necessary, antibiotics are prescribed.
-Your dentist will give you instructions on diet and oral hygiene.
+Dr Taylor will give you instructions on diet and oral hygiene.